hardenedlinux/Hardenedlinux_design/README.md

-# Hardenedlinux_design
+# HardenedLinux's Art & Design

+All of our work are released under Creative Commons License

-## Thanks
+## Hall of Fame

+2015:

+  * HardenedLinux White logo, by tomcat

+2016:

-T-shirt design by D_Eva.
+  * T-shirt design by D_Eva

+2017:

-HardenedLinux Black logo design by D_Eva.
+  * HardenedLinux Black logo, by D_Eva

-HardenedCore logo design by D_Eva.
+  * HardenedCore logo, by D_Eva

+2018:

-Harbian logo design by D_Eva.
+  * Harbian logo, by D_Eva
+  * The Fellowship of Libre firmware: Hunting the Shadow, by Echo